proxer/ProxerLibJava/README.md

 ### Include in your project:

-Add this to your build.gradle:
+Add this to your project build.gradle:

 ```groovy
 repositories {
     maven { url "https://jitpack.io" }
 }
 ```

+And this to your module build.gradle:

 ```groovy
 dependencies {